superdesk/web-publisher/docs/contributing/code/patches.rst

 .. caution::

-    When submitting pull requests which requires some documentation changes, please also update the documentation when appropriate as it is kept in the same repository (`documentation dir`_)
+    When submitting pull requests which require some documentation changes, please also update the documentation where appropriate, as it is kept in the same repository (`documentation dir`_)

-If the code is not finished yet because you don't have time to finish it or because you want early feedback on your work, add an item to todo-list:
+If the code is not finished yet because you don't have time to finish it or because you want early feedback on your work, add an item to the todo-list:

 .. code-block:: text